 If you use your mortgage as an investment vehicle and borrow against your equity so you can invest, you increase your risk profile.
 Do you have an adjustable-rate mortgage, too?
 Your monthly payment might change if interest rates go up.

-Preparing for Retirement as a Mortgage Holder
+Retirement Planning with a Mortgage

 If you do decide to carry your mortgage into retirement, know how you can use it as an asset.